Skip to main contentSkip to content

 UT · State Guide

-Utah drivers pay an average of $1,500/year for auto insurance — $289 below the national average.
-Compare quotes and save.
+Utah is the 18th cheapest state in the country for full-coverage auto insurance — $289 below the $1,789 national average.

 How Utah stacks up

 At $1,500 per year for full coverage, Utah drivers pay 16% less than the national average of $1,789.
+That makes it the 18th cheapest state across 50 states + D.C. in our 2026 ranking.
 No-fault state with $3k PIP minimum.
 Salt Lake metro accounts for most claims.

 Premiums vary widely within Utah based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.